saucelabs/sauce-docs/docs/api-testing/vault.md

 Variables you create under the **Project Vault** are only available in that specific project.
 You should define a variable at this level when you need to use the same one across multiple tests.
 This way, you don't need to rewrite it every time.

 As an example, you could save a password as a variable and reuse it in multiple places.
-See [password variable example](#the-password-variable) below for more details.

 :::info variable scope
 If a variable that exists in the Company Vault, also exists in the Project Vault with the same name definition, the latter will override the Company Vault value.